 - Three consecutive courses are completed in fall, winter, and spring; classes may have students from any of the undergraduate majors within CNHP

 - Winter N311: Group Dynamics and Leading Teams

 - Spring N312: Leadership in Action and Community Health

 - Consideration will first be given to students committed to taking all 3 courses consecutively (3 credits each; total of 9 credits).

 - Students may use these courses as electives.

 - Two Essay Responses – 250 words maximum for EACH essay

 - Two letters of recommendation forwarded with application.
-One from a professor in your program and another from an advisor, employer, or professional staff
+For example, letters can come from a professor in your program, an advisor, employer, or professional staff

 - There will be an in-person interview required with Macy faculty